greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/pl_container_using.html.md

 -   PL/Container logging is enabled or deactivated for each runtime ID with the `setting` attribute `use_container_logging`.
 The default is no logging.
 -   The PL/Container log information is the information from the UDF that is run in the Docker container.
 By default, the PL/Container log information is sent to a system service.
 On Red Hat 7 or CentOS 7 systems, the log information is sent to the `journald` service.
--   The Greenplum Database log information is sent to log file on the Greenplum Database master.
+-   The Greenplum Database log information is sent to log file on the Greenplum Database coordinator.
 -   When testing or troubleshooting a PL/Container UDF, you can change the Greenplum Database log level with the `SET` command.
 You can set the parameter in the session before you run your PL/Container UDF.
 This example sets the log level to `debug1`.

     ```